Ngwaabanjong/DevOps-joinhere/Git/git-authentication/ssh-login/ssh-login.md

 ## Step 6: Add SSH Key to GitHub Account:
 - Open your web browser and login to github.com.
-- On Settings => “SSH and GPG keys => New SSH key
+- On Your Profile (top right) => Settings => “SSH and GPG keys => New SSH key.
 - Give your SSH Keys a title (osname-ssh-key) => paste the copied public key below in the key field.
 - Click: add key to save on GitHub account.
-- Copy the copy for your reference.
+- Copy the key ID for your reference (Optional).
-- Now, test the connection and wait for the success message.
+- Now, let's test the connection and wait for the success message.
 - Run the following command on your CLI:
 ```
 ssh -T git@github.com
 ```

+## Step 7: Clone Repository with SSH URL